SagebrushGeoTools/OM_tools_to_support_AirMagTools/README.md

 # Magnetic data processing pipeline

-Based on an Oasis montaj DGGS python extension (2025-06-11) by Eric Petersen.
+This workflow is based on work done by the DGGS (Division of Geological & Geophysical Surveys https://dggs.alaska.gov).
+The original workflow utilized Oasis Montaj and the OM python extensions.
+Original Author: Eric Petersen (2025-06-11).

-The pipeline itself can be run either from a jupyter notebook or from the command line using the "magcproc" command line utility.
+The pipeline itself can be run either from a jupyter notebook or from the command line using the "magproc" command line utility.

-Jupyter notebooks additionally provide tools to plot and QC data in various ways as well as do simple data transformations (e.g. change map projection, merge datasets).
+If using Jupyter notebooks, additional tools provided to plot and QC data in various ways as well as do simple data transformations (e.g. change coordinate projection, merge datasets, etc).

 Check out the [Example](Example.ipynb) and [gpr2025_4v2-tofty](gpr2025_4v2-tofty.ipynb) jupyter notebooks for